ElToberino/Tobers_Multidisplay_XXL/README.md

 *The support of Castweb is experimental and not recommended.
 It bases on the [cast-web-api by vervallsweg](https://github.com/vervallsweg/cast-web-api) which is no longer maintained and very difficult to set up.
 It's better to just ignore this function.
 Info extern is a simple API of my program: You can send a simple json string containing "Artist - Song" to "DEVICE_IP/musicInfo" and the display will show this string as music information.
 Take a look at the code for further information.*<br>
 <br>
 Which API do you prefer?<br>
 *As always - it depends..
-Take a look at the API features and decide what fits better for your perposes.
-Also keep in mind the daily call limits of the APIs.<br>
+Take a look at the API features and decide which one meets your requirements better.
+Testing is easy as APIs and news sources can be changed during runtime.
+But keep in mind the daily call limits of the APIs.<br>
 Concerning weather you should find out, which API delivers the most precise current weather and forecast for your location.
-In my use case, open-meteo is more precise, but that depends on your location.*<br>
+In my use case open-meteo is more precise, but the answer depends on your location.*<br>
 <br>
 **Credits**<br>
 This project wouldn't have been possible without the work of many others: